 Understanding your learners and their needs

-Teaching does not automatically imply learning has occurred.
-Whilst there are a number of principles and strategies to create effective and quality teaching practices, the most significant is understanding how your students learn and what they need to succeed.
-With a learner-centred approach to teaching, the focus is on acknowledging the student voice as central to the learning experience.
-Before, during and after any teaching activity, you need to consider who your learners are, what they bring to the learning environment, and what their needs are in relation to engaging and succeeding in learning.
+Teaching does not necessarily imply learning has occurred.
+Whilst there are a number of principles and strategies to create effective and quality teaching practices, the most significant are understanding how your students learn and what they need to succeed.
+With this learner-centred approach to teaching, the focus is on acknowledging the student voice as central to the learning experience.
+Before, during and after any teaching activity, you therefore consider who your learners are, what they bring to the learning environment, and what their needs are in relation to engaging and succeeding in learning.

 As you explore the tabs above, consider the information below to assist your ongoing professional development and learning needs.